-The car target used for the AEB tests should have the appropriate radar and light reflective and visual signature of that of a real vehicle, equivalent to that of the Global Vehicle Target (GVT) as described in [include reference when published by Euro NCAP/ISO Standard] as shown in Figure 1.
+The car target used for the AEB tests should have the appropriate radar and light reflective and visual signature of that of a real vehicle, equivalent to that of the Global Vehicle Target (GVT) as described in TB025 - Global Vehicle Target specification for Euro NCAP v1.0 as shown in Error!
+Reference source not found.
+The use of alternative targets is also permitted as illustrated in Figure 2 to Figure 6.

-Figure 1 - Global Vehicle Target (GVT)
+Figure 1 - Thatcham Research / AZT/IIHS Global Vehicle Target (GVT)